255BITS/ai-agent-toolbox/docs/api-reference/core-concepts.md

 | **Formatters**  | Generate model-specific prompts with tool documentation                    |
 | **Toolbox**     | Central registry for tools with schema validation and type conversion      |
 | **Events**      | Streaming-friendly units representing text chunks or tool invocations      |

+Tools themselves are simply functions.
+They can either by async or normal python functions.

 ## Type Conversion System